Twitter Slams Brett Kavanaugh For Sea World Opinion Seeming To Blame Mutilated Whale Trainer For Her Own Death

 The federal government’s Occupation and Safety Health Administration saddled SeaWorld with heavy fines for safety violations resulting in Brancheau’s death, and the theme park sued to get the fines revoked.
 Judge Judith Rogers’ opinion, joined by Garland, upheld the fines, as Florida’s WKMG TV News reported.
 But in a dissent, Kavanaugh seemed to blame Brancheau, not the theme park, for her own death.

 “Many sports events and entertainment shows can be extremely dangerous for the participants.
 Football.
 Ice hockey.
 Downhill skiing.
 Air shows.
 The circus.
 Horse racing.
 Tiger taming.
-Standing in the batter’s box against a 95 mile per hour fastball, Kavanaugh wrote in his dissent.
+Standing in the batter’s box against a 95 mile per hour fastball,” Kavanaugh wrote in his dissent.
 “But the participants in those activities want to take part, sometimes even to make a career of it, despite and occasionally because of the known risk of serious injury.”

 That’s what prompted Twitter users to respond, including Marcotte who wondered why Kavanaugh did not take into account the conditions of Tilikum’s 33 years of captivity.